In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio Senate District 29, Kirk Schuring (R-Canton).
 Member of Health, Human Services and Aging Committee.

-Ohio Senate District 30, Jason H. Wilson (D-Columbiana)
+Ohio Senate District 30, Jason H. Wilson (D-Columbiana).
+Wilson

 Ohio Senate District 31, Tim Schaffer (R-Lancaster)